Gao Gao

-Gao Gao (高高 (High High or Tall Tall)) is a male giant panda formerly at the San Diego Zoo.
-He was returned to China in 2018.
+Gao Gao (高高 (High High or Tall Tall)) is a male giant panda formerly at the San Diego Zoo from 2003 to 2018 and was then returned to China.
+He was diagnosed with a heart murmur in 2013.
+His right testicle was removed for health in 2014.
 To date, he has fathered five giant pandas in captivity.

 History

 Gao Gao was born in the wild in China, around 1990, and was taken to the Fengtongzhai Nature Reserve in 1993 suffering from injuries which resulted in the loss of nearly two thirds of his left ear.

 On April 12, 1995, Gao Gao was released to the wild in good health, as featured in the Chinese documentary Returning Home.
 However, his release was brief, as he was too disruptive to the local villages.
 He was then brought to the Wolong Panda Conservation Center in 2002.